OTTO

 Otto operates at the intersection of three categories that rarely converge in a single team:

-This positioning enables Otto to originate vertical AI opportunities through domain partnerships, de-risk them with production-grade orchestration, and deliver them internally — reducing reliance on systems integrators and improving both speed and margin capture.
+This positioning enables Otto to originate vertical AI opportunities through domain partnerships, de-risk them with production-grade orchestration, and deliver them internally: reducing reliance on systems integrators and improving both speed and margin capture.
+The same domain access and execution discipline then extend into Phase 2 productised tools, Phase 3 physical AI systems, and Phase 4 engineering models.
+Data accumulates across all four phases and is the long-term asset of the company.

 What we are not